 How do people dispose of them?

-They can go in kerbside garden waste or food waste bins, to go off for composting by your local council.
+They can go in kerbside garden waste or food waste bins, to go off for industrial composting by your local council.

 If you don’t have either of these, you can snip open your used tea bags, compost the tea inside at home, and put the bag itself in your refuse bin.
 If you don’t want to do that, the alternative is to put your tea bag in your refuse bin.